Peter Handke: The Ballad of the Last Guest, Gebunden

 Klappentext

-Gregor returns home from another continent.
+A man named Gregor returns to his hometown from another continent.
 The landscape, formerly dotted with small villages, has been absorbed into the outskirts of a large city, both familiar and foreign at the same time.
-His father sits playing cards, waiting for him, but Gregor is surprised to find his sister holding an infant.
-He, the older brother, is to be the child's godfather-though he also carries with him the secret of his younger brother's death.
+His father sits playing cards, waiting for him, while his sister holds a new baby.
+All the while, Gregor carries with him the secret of his younger brother's death.

-In the end, Gregor is never quite able to stay put.
-He is drawn out into the world, into the streets and alleys of what is now a city, to the cinema, the soccer stadium, the forest, and above all the old fruit orchard, now overgrown and beyond saving.
-As he walks, the present and the past become intertwined-memories of childhood surface, and inner voices enter into dialogue.
+No matter his intentions, Gregor is unable to stay put.
+He is drawn back out into the world, into the streets and alleys of what is now a city, to the cinema, the soccer stadium, the remains of the forest, and above all the old fruit orchard, now overgrown and beyond saving.
+As he walks, the present and the past intertwine; memories of childhood surface, and inner voices enter into dialogue.

-Revisiting many of the settings and themes of Peter Handke's previous works, The Ballad of the Last Guest takes stock of the changes that have been wrought on the land-and on human beings -over the course of the twenty-first century.
+Revisiting many of the settings and themes of the Nobel laureate Peter Handke's previous works, The Ballad of the Last Guest takes stock of the changes that the twenty-first century has wrought on the land-and on human beings.

 Biografie (Peter Handke)